briochie/wow.unity/README.md

-# wow.export Unityifier
+# wow.unity

-**wow.export Unityifier** is a collection of shaders, asset postprocessors, and other tools aimed to make working with wow.export's exports fast and easy in Unity's URP Pipeline.
+**wow.unity** is a collection of shaders, asset postprocessors, and other tools aimed to make working with wow.export's exports fast and easy in Unity's URP Pipeline.
 With the click of a button, you will have a library of models and prefabs ready to drop directly into your scenes.

-## Why use your Unityifier?
+## Why use wow.unity?

-Normally, you would need to handle a lot of the heavy lifting yourself.
-You would need to figure out how to parse the metadata provided from wow.export manually, which most importantly includes doodad placements.
+Normally when importing directly from wow.export, you would need to handle a lot of the heavy lifting yourself.
+Not only would you need to manually configure every material, but you would need to figure out how to parse the metadata provided from wow.export manually, which most importantly includes doodad placements.

-Overall, this tool will get you \~80% of the way there when it comes to using wow.export assets in Unity.
+This tool will get you \~80% of the way there when it comes to using wow.export assets in Unity.

 Importing assets and their metadata directly from wow.export, this plugin will automatically:
  - Apply alpha maps and textures to terrain tiles
  - Set basic shader settings for most objects
  - Generate texture animations for objects such as flames and waterfalls
- - Populate WMOs and ADTs with doodads automatically and turn these into prefabs
+ - Turn imported `.obj` files into prefabs
- - Create prefab/prefab variants for easy editing
+ - Populate WMOs and ADTs with doodads automatically

 ## How does it work?

-This package uses an asset postprocessor to automatically detect potential wow.export imports and configure those objects to more closely resemble their in-game counterparts.
-This means it all happens automatically - no need for any additional tools or button presses.
+This package uses an asset postprocessor to automatically detect potential wow.export imports and configure those objects to more closely resemble their in-game counterparts based on wow.export's metadata.
+It all happens automatically - no need for any additional tools or button presses.

 ## Support wow.export on Patreon
 wow.export is an amazing tool, created and maintained by Kruithne.
 Please, do me (and yourself!) a favor and check out these links, and support Kruithne on [Patreon](https://www.patreon.com/kruithne):